 Last winter, my car really took a beating.
 Having just moved back to Chicago, I’d forgotten the total havoc months of ice, sleet and snow can wreak on metal and rubber.
-But Snowpacalypse 2012 won’t catch me off guard.
-To get ready, I started by weather-proofing my car tires.
-Try these tips to help maintain your status as king of the road, no matter what Mother Nature brings your way:
+But the next blizzard won’t catch me off guard.
+I started winterizing my car with the tires, and found some helpful tips to improve the grip on the road in the cold, wet winter weather.

-Take the ‘penny test’: Take a Lincoln penny, hold it between your thumb and forefinger so that Lincoln’s head is showing.
+Take the “penny test:” Take a Lincoln penny, hold it between your thumb and forefinger so that Lincoln’s head is showing.
 Place the top of Lincoln’s head into one of the grooves of the tire’s tread.
-If any part of Lincoln’s head is obscured by the tread, you have a safe amount of tread.
+If any part of Lincoln’s head is obscured by the tread, you have a safe amount of tread, according to Bridgestonetire.com.
 If you can see above Lincoln’s head, then you need a new tire.

 One cause of uneven tire wear is under-inflation.
-Did you know that tires lose about 1 pound per square inch of pressure for every 10 degrees the temperature drops?
-While this might not sound like much, it can be, considering that a drop in tire pressure as small as 5 psi can alter a car’s safety.
+Tires lose about 1 pound per square inch of pressure for every 10 degrees the temperature drops, according to Goodyear.
+While this might not sound like much, it can be, considering that a small drop in tire pressure may alter a car’s safety.
 Plus, keeping your tires properly inflated can help them last longer—and might even save you a few dollars at the pump.

 You might think snow tires are only for mountain men who live in the tundra.
-But the truth is that regular tires just don’t perform as well during the winter as they do the rest of the year.
-In fact, colder temperatures can cause standard tires to become too hard and lose their normal traction, even when there’s no snow on the ground.
+But the truth is that all-purpose tires just don’t perform as well during the winter as they do the rest of the year, according to Edmunds.
+In fact, colder temperatures may cause standard tires to become too hard and lose their normal traction, even when there’s no snow on the ground.

-While preparing your car for the winter whiteout takes a little extra work, it’s definitely worth it in the long run.
-Better tires means fewer breakdowns—so you can spend less time at the side of the road and more time hibernating in your man cave.
+While preparing your car for the winter whiteout takes a little extra work, it can be worth it in the long run.
+Better tires may mean fewer breakdowns—so you can spend less time at the side of the road and more time hibernating in your man cave.